Art toys for kids are a lifesaver at my house.

 Fashion Design Kit

-My daughter saw this My First Fashion Designer toy by Lakeshore in a catalog last year and desperately wanted it for Christmas.
+My daughter saw an art toy for kids called My First Fashion Designer in a Lakeshore catalog last year and desperately wanted it for Christmas.
 Turns out, she has great taste.
 It contains a dress form and lots of little pieces of cloth and ribbons that the kids can use to design their own dresses.
 Best of all, it’s reusable.
 You just take the “dress” apart and can start from scratch each time you play.

 We have had lots of fun with bead sets for making jewelry in the past, but lately, we’ve been using the rainbow-colored rubber bands.
 I honestly don’t mind sitting down and working on one of these myself.
-It’s kind of stress-relieving!
+This art toy for kids is kind of stress-relieving!
 If you’re not sure how this works, there are plenty of videos on YouTube that demonstrate the method.

 Did you have a Spirograph when you were a kid?
 I did, and I loved it.
 Guess what?
 They are still making them, and they’re still fun art toys for kids!
 We personally have this version by Lakeshore and really enjoy it, but if you feel more confident ordering the original Spirograph brand, it’s available on Amazon and highly rated.
 There is also a Spirograph Junior version more suitable for younger kids (3 and up).